 International Festival of Advent and Christmas Music

-Held from the first Advent weekend in Prague, this festival features a variety of concerts of Advent and Christmas music. webiste
+Held from the first Advent weekend in Prague, this festival features a variety of Advent and Christmas music concerts. webiste

 Christmas market on Old Town Square

-During December a giant Christmas tree lights up the centre of the square, while the space around it is crammed with market stalls selling carved toys, ceramics, glass figurines, Christmas gifts, delicious gingerbread cakes, barbecued sausages and mulled wine.
-Entertainment is provided by street performers.
-Even if you are not there to do shopping you can enjoy watching street performers and indulge yourself in the Christmas atmosphere.
+During December, a giant Christmas tree lights up the centre of the square, while the space around it is crammed with market stalls selling carved toys, ceramics, glass figurines, Christmas gifts, delicious gingerbread cakes, barbecued sausages, and mulled wine.
+Street performers provide entertainment.
+Even if you are not there to go shopping, you can enjoy watching street performers and indulging in the Christmas atmosphere.